msdavid/flagraiser/docs/operation.md

 ## Enrering Setting modes

-Start with the flag at its lowest position and turn on the device.
+* Start with the flag at its lowest position and turn on the device.
-Using a clip press the middle button through the pinhole once, the
+* Using a clip press the middle button (SET) through the pinhole once.
-blue LED will start to blink at a slow pace (once a second), now the device is in Pole-Lenght setting mode.
+* The blue LED will start to blink at a slow pace (once a second).
+* Now the device is in Pole-Lenght setting mode.
-Using the UP button, bring the flag to the top of the pole (DOWN button cn be used for fine adjustments).
+* Using the UP button, bring the flag to the top of the pole (the DOWN
+button can be used for fine adjustments).
-Once you are satified with the end position press the middle button through the pinhole once to save the position.
+* Once you are satified with the end position press the middle button through the pinhole once to save the position.
-The flag will return dow to zero automaticall and the LED will now flash rapidly (4 times a second) indicating that the device is now in Song-Lengh setting mode.
+* The flag will return down to zero automatically and the LED will now flash rapidly (4 times a second) indicating that the device is now in Song-Lengh setting mode.
-Start the song on a music player and press the DOWN button once when the song has started and press the DOWN button one more time at the end of the song.
+* Start the song on a music player and press the DOWN button once when the song has started
+* Press the DOWN button one more time at the end of the song.
-The LED will return to solid indicating that the Song-Lenght and Pole-length have been saved.
+* The LED will return to solid indicating that the Song-Lenght and Pole-length have been saved.

 The device will save the settings in its flash memory and reuse them when turned on.